dfst/deepforge/docs/fundamentals/custom_operations.rst

 .. figure:: operation_environment.png
     :align: center

-    The operation environment accepts python dependencies for an operations.
+    The operation environment contains python dependencies for the given operation.

 To the left of the operation editor is the implementation editor.
 The implementation editor is a code editor specially tailored for programming the implementations of operations in DeepForge.
 It also is synchronized with the interface editor.
 A section of the implementation is shown below: